Bullsbrook

 Bullsbrook's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Approximately 58% of the total population (4,332 people) have private health cover, compared to 54.1% in Greater Perth.
-Mental health issues are the most common medical condition, impacting 8.4% of residents, followed by arthritis at 8.1%.
-About 69.7% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
-The area has 14.2% of residents aged 65 and over (1,068 people), higher than the 12.6% in Greater Perth.
+Approximately 58% of the total population (4,547 people) have private health cover, compared to 54.1% in Greater Perth.
+The most common medical conditions are mental health issues and arthritis, affecting 8.4% and 8.1% of residents respectively.
+Around 69.7% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
+As of the latest data (2016), 14.2% of residents are aged 65 and over (1,121 people), which is higher than the 12.6% in Greater Perth.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health